scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Pattern matching is a powerful tool which is part of many functional programming languages as well as computer algebra systems such as Mathematica.
 It is useful for many applications including symbolic computation, term simplification, term rewriting systems, automated theorem proving, and model checking.
-Term rewriting systems can be used with pattern matching to find matches for the rewrite rules and transform terms.
+Term rewriting systems rely on pattern matching to find matches for the rewrite rules.
 In functional programming languages, pattern matching enables a more readable and intuitive expression of algorithms.

 Among the existing systems, Mathematica offers the most expressive pattern matching.
 Its pattern matching offers similar expressiveness as regular expressions in Python, but for symbolic tree structures instead of strings.
 Patterns are used widely in Mathematica, e.g. in function definitions or for manipulating expressions.
-Users can define custom function symbols which can also be associative and/or commutative.
+It is possible to define custom function symbols which can be associative and/or commutative.
-Mathematica also offers sequence variables which can match a sequence of expressions instead of a single expression.
+Mathematica also offers sequence variables which can match a sequence of expressions instead of a single one.
 They are especially useful when working with variadic function symbols.

 There is currently no open source alternative to Mathematica with comparable pattern matching capabilities.
 In particular, we are interested in similar pattern matching for an experimental linear algebra compiler written in Python.
-Unfortunately, Mathematica is proprietary and nothing has been published on the underlying pattern matching algorithm.
+Unfortunately, Mathematica is proprietary and there are no publications on the underlying pattern matching algorithm.

 Previous work predominantly covers syntactic pattern matching, i.e. associative/commutative/variadic function symbols are not supported.
 Specifically, no existing work allows function symbols